JulienMelissas/front-end-template/README.md

 ## Install gulp and Bower

-Building the theme requires [node.js](http://nodejs.org/download/).
+Building the project requires [node.js](http://nodejs.org/download/).
 We recommend you update to the latest version of npm: `npm install -g npm@latest`.

 From the command line: